 The recent suspension was handed down on Nov.
 15.

-the attorney was placed on a 13-month deferred suspension and two years of probation with conditions in 2003 because of charges alleging the lawyer mishandled funds paid out to third-party doctors and commingled client funds.
+According to court documents, the attorney was placed on a 13-month deferred suspension and two years of probation with conditions in 2003 because of charges alleging the lawyer mishandled funds paid out to third-party doctors and commingled client funds.

 In the latest suspension, Alex initially faced two allegations of mishandling clients' property.
 The first charge of failing to pay an arbitration award was deemed by the ODC to be unfounded and was dropped.